TMaher13/Cache-Simulator/README.md

 # Cache-Simulator
-A simulator for testing direct mapped, 2 and 4 way set associative, and fully associative cache systems
+A simulator for testing direct mapped, 2 and 4 way set associative, and fully associative cache systems.
+Simulation calculates number of hits and misses for a given .trace file input

 ## Files required for project